Raising Hell (album): Background

 Returning home to Queens in late 1985 after their extensive touring, they soon put themselves on lockdown at Chung King studios in Manhattan for three months.
-In place of producer Smith, a cocky new maverick was brought in: Rick Rubin.
+In place of producer Larry Smith, a cocky new maverick was brought in: Rick Rubin.
 Even though Rubin's and Russell's names were on the production marquee, the two non-group members oversaw and added to the music on Raising Hell more than created it.
 "Rick and Russell got production credit, but we [the group members] really did everything", DMC states.
 "We did that album in like three months.
 It was so quick because every rhyme was written on the road and had been practiced and polished.
 We knew what we wanted to do.
 Rick was all music and instruments.
 Jay was music and DJing.
 And me and Run was lyrics.
 We definitely had a game plan."

 Raising Hell features the well-known cover "Walk This Way" featuring Aerosmith (largely the work of its leaders, Steven Tyler and Joe Perry).
 While the song was not the group's first fusion of rock and hip hop (the group's earlier singles "Rock Box" and "King of Rock" were), it was the first such fusion significantly impacting the charts, becoming the first rap song to crack the top 5 of The Billboard Hot 100.
 Raising Hell peaked at No. 1 on Billboard's Top R&B Albums chart as the first hip hop/rap album to do so, and at No. 3 on the Billboard 200.